New England Compounding Center meningitis outbreak: Source of infectious agents

 According to the CDC, between May 21 and September 24, 2012, patients in 23 U.S. states received injections from three implicated lots of a steroid, preservative-free methylprednisolone acetate, for back pain, and some of these patients developed symptoms consistent with fungal meningitis.
 This form of meningitis can be caused by epidurally administered medications, but is not contagious by person-to-person contact.
 On October 9, authorities estimated as many as 14,000 patients may have been exposed to the contaminated drug.

 The NECC said that immediately after it was notified about the infections it initiated a voluntary recall September 26.
 Next, on October 4, the Massachusetts Department of Public Health issued a recall of all NECC medications, advising hospitals and clinics to remove and segregate all lots from their stock inventory.
 NECC also announced on that day they were suspending all of their operations and voluntarily surrendered their licenses to the Massachusetts Department of Health and Human Services, while continuing to cooperate with the ongoing investigations by the CDC and the FDA.

 On October 15, the FDA issued a warning that two more drugs may have been contaminated.
 Both came from NECC.
 One was a steroid called triamcinolone acetonide and another was a product used during heart surgery.
 If injected, the second steroid may cause fungal meningitis, while the heart drug may cause a different fungal infection.

-Although no cases of infection were reported to be associated with any other lots of medication, all lots of all medications distributed by NECC were recalled in separate actions by NECC and regulators.
-Subsequent analysis identified some contamination in other lots.